The benefits to you for transferring your idea

 The video series below has been prepared to give you insight into the world of technology transfer.
 Listen to three University of Otago staff members talk about their experience of how they prepared to get investment into their research idea.

-Dr Gavin Clark, Director of the Research and Enterprise Office talks about an incident he experienced early in his career with a Senior Academic and discovered that it's not true that you can give away your work and expect the world to benefit (duration 95s).
+Dr Gavin Clark, former Director of the Research and Enterprise Office talks about an incident he experienced early in his career with a Senior Academic and discovered that it's not true that you can give away your work and expect the world to benefit (duration 95s).

 Dr Stephen Sowerby shares the story of his parasite invention and describes the impact the patent he was granted has had on those suffering from internal parasites. (duration 58s).